selfxiron/portfolio/README.md

 - 🧑‍💻 Terminal-style layout with CLI-like prompts
 - 💡 Fully responsive across devices
-- 🎨 Pure HTML & CSS
+- 🎨 HTML, CSS and JavaScript
 - ⚡ Fast, lightweight, and accessible
 - 📄 Easy to customize and extend